 The University of Arizona considers it invasive.
 It can be found growing wild along roadsides and in other disturbed areas.

-Mexican bird of paradise (Erythrostemon mexicanus) is a shrub or small tree with yellow flowers that looks much like yellow bird of paradise.
+Mexican bird of paradise (Erythrostemon mexicanus) is a shrub or small tree in the same genus that looks much like yellow bird of paradise.
+It also has fern-like leaves and yellow flowers that bloom nearly all year.
+It’s native to Texas and Mexico, and there are no problems with invasiveness.

 Plant Lover Facts